dzbeck/multiscanner/docs/arch.rst

 * **REST API**
 The REST API is also powered by Flask and served via Apache.
 It has an underlying PostgreSQL database in order to facilitate task tracking.
-Additionally, it acts as a gateway to the backend ElasticSearch document store.
-Searches entered into the web UI will be routed through the REST API and passed to the ElasticSearch cluster.
-This abstracts the complexity of querying ElasticSearch and gives the user a simple web interface to work with.
+Additionally, it acts as a gateway to the backend Elasticsearch document store.
+Searches entered into the web UI will be routed through the REST API and passed to the Elasticsearch cluster.
+This abstracts the complexity of querying Elasticsearch and gives the user a simple web interface to work with.

 * **Task Queue**